berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static toByDoubleMap(String keyFieldName, String valueFieldName)`

 Returns a `SObjectCollector` that accumulates elements into a `Map<Double, Object>` whose keys and values are values of `keyFieldName` and `valueFieldName` of the SObject input arguments.
 Cross-reference fields and safe navigation are supported.
-If the mapped keys might have duplicates, use SObjectCollector.toByDoubleMap(ISObjectToDoubleFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+If the mapped keys might have duplicates, use SObjectCollector.toByDoubleMap(ISObjectToDoubleFunction, ISObjectFunction, IBinaryOperator) instead. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|